UnitVectorY-Labs/ServiceAuthCentral/docs/manage-server.md

 # Manage Server

-The manage server provides the data plane for ServiceAuthCentral in the form of a GraphQL endpoint for managing the authorization server.
+The manage server provides the control plane for ServiceAuthCentral in the form of a GraphQL endpoint for managing the authorization server.